spack/spack/lib/spack/docs/configuration.rst

 Above, the user ``config.yaml`` *completely* overrides specific settings in the default ``config.yaml``.
 Sometimes, it is useful to add a suffix/prefix to a path or name.
-To do this, you can use the ``-:`` notation for *append* string concatentation at the end of a key in a configuration file.
+To do this, you can use the ``-:`` notation for *append* string concatenation at the end of a key in a configuration file.
 For example:

 .. code-block:: yaml
    :emphasize-lines: 1